 A 50-foot (80.5-m) high Sturtevant Falls is located at the end of one of the easiest hikes you can do near Los Angeles.
-The waterfall trail lies in Big Santa Anita Canyon in the San Gabriels Mountains, which is only around 10-15 minutes off Freeway 210.
-While the hike does have a steep decline during the first half-mile (0.8 km), which turns into an abrupt incline for the last half-mile (0.8 km) when you are hiking back, the trail is around 3.6 miles (5.8 km) round trip.
+The waterfall trail is around 3.6 miles (5.8 km) round trip.
+It lies in Big Santa Anita Canyon in the San Gabriels Mountains, which is only around 10-15 minutes off Freeway 210.
+The hike does have a steep decline during the first half-mile (0.8 km) and turns into an abrupt incline for the last half-mile (0.8 km) when you are hiking back.
 The course is suitable for most people.

 When is the best time to visit Sturtevant Falls

 The waterfall flows nearly year-round, with the best time to visit after the spring's first several rainstorms.
 During the summer, you'd better start your hike before 8:30 am due to flocks of tourists coming to witness the gorgeous waterfall.
 The rest of the year, the area isn't that busy.
-However, the fall can be not that impressive during dry seasons.
+However, the fall may not be that impressive during the dry seasons.

 Sturtevant Falls facts

 The condition of the Sturtevant Falls trail is excellent.
-This route is well-maintained and well-traveled shaded, with a bunch of clear trail signs.
+This route is well-maintained and well-traveled, with a bunch of clear trail signs.
 Canyon areas boast plenty of oak, alder, bay, and maple trees.
 You will also pass a picturesque bridge and some small debris check dams.
-This hike might seem confusing with all the "upper and lower" versions of trails, but a map in your hands and the knowledge of where you are going will definitely help you find your way.

 Things to do at Sturtevant Falls